Volunteer in Victoria Falls

 Volunteers on the Wildlife Conservation project work in tandem with members of the game reserve team and anti-poaching unit, with their work also benefitting partner organizations, including Birdlife Zimbabwe, Endangered Wildlife Trust and Zimbabwe National Parks Authority.
 Volunteers also have the opportunity to attend lectures on related conservation topics, delivered by senior reserve staff or guest speakers, which enhance volunteers’ knowledge and understanding of nature conservation issues in Africa.
 This facilitates volunteers in making a real contribution to nature conservation and local communities in Victoria Falls.
 Additionally, volunteers supplement their time by working on development projects in the local community that are focused around education, fundraising, nutrition and small-scale vegetable gardening.

-Orientation is hosted by our Victoria Falls team at the volunteer base on site at the conservation center.
-Volunteers arrive into Victoria Falls (by flight or overland) and will be transported to the volunteer site.
-Orientation begins on the morning of your chosen start date and covers everything you need to know for your volunteer program in Victoria Falls – Introduction to Zimbabwe, Culture and Customs, Rules and Expectations, Safety, Travel Opportunities, Introduction to Project and Placement.
+Orientation is hosted by our Victoria Falls team at the volunteer accommodation.
+Orientation begins on the morning of your chosen start date and covers everything you need to know for your volunteer program in Victoria Falls – Introduction to Victoria Falls and Zimbabwe, Culture and Customs, Rules and Expectations, Safety, Travel Opportunities, Introduction to Project and Placement.

 First Day: On your first day of volunteering, you will take part on your program orientation at the centre on the reserve.